withastro/docs/src/pages/en/guides/cms/contentful.md

 You can find more querying options in the [contentful.js documentation](https://contentful.github.io/contentful.js/contentful/9.1.34/ContentfulClientAPI.html).

-## Creating a blog with Astro and Contentful
+## Making a blog with Astro and Contentful

 In this section we'll use our Contentful–Astro setup to create a blog with Contentful as the CMS.